 In summary, we:

-- grow our depth of knowledge of Personalised Care and specifically Personal Health Budgets.
+- grow depth knowledge of Personalised Care and Personal Health Budgets.

-- will focus on specific pieces of work and recognise that we can’t do everything
+- focus on specific pieces of work, recognising that we can’t do everything

-- are committed, where relevant, to being active participants in agreed, key strategic meetings
+- are committed to being active participants in agreed, key strategic meetings

 - aim to be a small but in-depth knowledge group